Trinity Armstrong: College career

-Armstrong started 21 games for the North Carolina Tar Heels in the 2024 season.
-The team went 19–2 with the freshman in the lineup and 3–3 while she was away at the 2024 FIFA U-17 Women's World Cup.
-On her return from the World Cup, against rivals Duke in the semifinals of the ACC tournament, she scored her first and only college goal and saved a shot off the goal line, leading the Tar Heels to a 2–1 comeback victory.
-She played every minute of the NCAA tournament after the first round, helping North Carolina concede only one goal in six games as they won their 23rd national title and first since 2012.
-She received second-team All-American and first-team All-ACC honors, was named in the NCAA all-tournament team, and was ranked as the second-best freshman of the season by TopDrawerSoccer.
-After the season, she decided to turn professional and forgo her remaining three years of college eligibility.
+Armstrong played and started in 21 games and scored 1 goal for the North Carolina Tar Heels as a freshman in 2024.
+She contributed to a 19–2 record in games she played, while the team went 3–3 when she was away at the 2024 FIFA U-17 Women's World Cup.
+In the ACC tournament semifinals, she marked her return from the World Cup with a header goal and a crucial goal-line clearance in a 2–1 come-from-behind win over No. 1–ranked rivals Duke.
+In the NCAA tournament, she played every minute after the first round (when several starters were rested) and helped the team concede just one goal in six games.
+North Carolina won 1–0 against Wake Forest in the final to win their record 23rd national title and first since 2012.
+Armstrong garnered second-team All-American and first-team All-ACC recognition.
+TopDrawerSoccer said she "casually delivered one of the best defensive campaigns college soccer has seen from a freshman".
+After the season, she decided to forgo her remaining college eligibility and join the NWSL.